markwkidd/cushaw-handbook/recipes/roasted-cushaw-puree.md

 For a large winter squash fruit, a cook might store the fruit for a few months whole at room temperature.
 Then when the squash is first needed, the cook might prepare half of it, and freeze the other half either raw or as puree.

 {: .note }
-Squash can be frozen both as cleaned and processed raw fruit and a cooked puree.
+Squash can be frozen either as clean raw fruit or as cooked puree.

 {% include caption-image.html url="/assets/images/recipes/roasted-cushaw-puree/finished-cushaw-puree-thumbnail.jpg" alt="Mashing roasted cushaw flesh" caption="A potato masher used to bring the roasted cushaw to puree consistency." %}
 {:class="float-right-third"}